EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    TDP plot with analysis options and dwell time fitting

+If you have been following the manual analysis steps, you might know now how much time it can take to analyse the data from one day of measurement.
+If such amount of time feels too much, DeepLASI offers you automatic data analysis as follows.

 ..  _automatic:
 Automatic data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. figure:: ./../../figures/examples/1_MainGUI.png
    :width: 550